arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 /
 ```

 In Azure DevOps add the "Powershell on Remote Machine" task to the release pipeline and make sure you copy all the files from the Azure DevOps server to the server containing the Oracle Client.
 Set the correct path in the PowerShell tasks and your almost done.
-The last step is to add the PowerShell script to your build and release pipelines, create scripts for Oracle objects and scripts for modifying existing objects, and you are all done!
+The last step is to add the logon as a parameter in the Powershell task and you are all done!

 Have fun!